 This genus of plants was unknown in Europe until the late 16th century, with the first known record of squash occurring in 1591.
 However, long before the Old World debut of squash it was highly valued and widely cultivate by indigenous people in the Americas.
 Around 8,000 years ago, the earliest known domestication of Cucurbita species occurred in Mexico, some 4,000 years before domestication of the primary ancient agricultural crop we think of in the Americas, maize (corn). `

 Some advantageous qualities of squash, such as quick germination, early flowering, rapid growth and storable seeds, may have led to early domestication as these characteristics eased cultivation by Native Americans.
-As early colonists and explorers sent squash seeds back to the new world, they quickly became popular among horticulturalists due to their ease of hybridization among species.
+As early colonists and explorers sent squash seeds back to the Old World, they quickly became popular among horticulturalists due to their ease of hybridization among species.

 Cucurbita species contain 20 chromosomes that are not completely isolated from one another by genetic barriers.
 Therefore, breeders were able to easily select for certain genetics across species.
 By the 1800’s, extensive plant breeding, research and discovery of new species and further scientific classification of the genus paved the way for the abundance of squash varieties we know today.